guidedao/lottery-frontend/README.md

 - `useLotteryState` – reads `status`, `lotteryNumber`, `participantsCount`, `ticketPrice`, `registrationEndTime`, `lastWinner`.
 - `useParticipantStatus` – checks if the connected address is a current participant.
 - `useBuyTickets` – calls `enter` or `buyMoreTickets` depending on participant status; invalidates queries after success.

+## Terms Signature Flow

+- Flow: connect wallet first → a modal prompts to sign Terms → if declined or the signature fails, the wallet disconnects.
+- Storage: acceptance is saved in `localStorage` per address and version; bump `TERMS_VERSION` to force re-consent.

+Note: This is an off-chain consent.

 ## Code Quality